Beto’s Green New Deal? Flagging in polls, O’Rourke unveils $5T climate change plan

 The proposals also calls for executive actions on the his first day in the White House to “start cutting pollution across all sectors of the U.S. economy,” and working with Congress to produce a “legally enforceable standard” to make sure the U.S. achieves net-zero emissions by 2050 -- and getting halfway toward that goal by the end of the next decade.

-O’Rourke also promises to take “significant actions” to defend communities deal with fires, floods, droughts, hurricanes, and other threats spurred by climate change.
+O’Rourke also promises to take “significant actions” to defend communities deal with fires, floods, droughts, hurricanes and other threats spurred by climate change.

+Republicans, though, dismissed the proposal as a costly bid to "impress" coastal elites.

+“Beto’s $5 trillion in new government spending is strictly designed to impress his chardonnay swilling coastal elite friends.
+The fact is the money has to come from someone and taxpayers across the country are not going to foot the bill for Beto’s crazy plans,” Republican National Committee spokesperson Mandi Merritt said in a statement.

 O'ROURKE SAYS HIS CAMPAIGN'S IN A 'GOOD PLACE'